noblurr/project-336/Project2/README.txt

 - Report/Oil_Price_Shocks_Kazakhstan.Rmd is the source file for the written project.
 - run_all.R renders Oil_Price_Shocks_Kazakhstan.pdf in the project root when Pandoc and LaTeX are available.

-Main empirical design:
+Main model design:
 The package estimates a two-stage least squares model.
 The endogenous variable is monthly tenge depreciation, measured as the monthly log change in average USD/KZT.
-The instrument is the monthly log change in average Brent crude oil prices.
+The instrumental variable is the monthly log change in average crude oil prices.
 The outcome is monthly CPI inflation, measured as 100 * log(CPI index / 100).
-The baseline controls are month fixed effects and lagged inflation.
-Newey-West standard errors are used for time-series autocorrelation.
+The baseline controls are monthly fixed effects and lagged inflation.